eheinerwcc/tlr/readme.md

 ## Version 1.4 changes - I-1433

+> Note that this may be the last time Bellevue College provides any updates as our code base has moved away from the original collaborative distribution.
+You should consider and plan how your institution will maintain and update TLR for itself going forward.

 The changes in this version center around providing functionality for hourly employees to report leave and have that leave flow to the export files generated and uploaded by payroll staff.
 The main changes are to the part-time timesheet (the one provided to hourly employees), supervisor employee leave balance view, and the payroll time file export and the multiple database stored procedures that support them.

 - Part-time timesheet - Update to allow an eligible hourly employee to add leave and show a small leave balance grid (similar to exempt and classified timesheet).
 Because hourly leave cannot be assigned to an FWS or FWO budget there is also now a warning for supervisors as such when they are applying hours to budgets during the timesheet approval process.
-Note: There is currently no built-in stop (see: time constraints) for the case that they ignore the warning.
+Due to time constraints, there is currently no built-in stop for the case that they ignore the warning.
 You will need to have an audit process/report to find and fix this.
-Your payroll will likely want to check that any employees with FWS or FWS budget type have an alternate budget to apply hourly leave hours to.
+Your payroll will likely want to check that any employees with FWS or FWO budget types have an alternate budget available for their supervisors to apply hourly leave hours to.
 - The leave balance page is now linked for eligible hourly employees in the left sidebar
 - Supervisors will now see eligible hourly employee balances listed on their Employees' Balances page.
 - The TIME file export has been updated to generate both a time file _and_ a leave file and to show both in the files list.